 - Enable Advanced Threat Protection on the server.

 - In Threat Detection Settings, in the Send alerts to text box, provide the list of emails to receive security alerts upon detection of anomalous database activities.

 For a script example, see Configure auditing and threat detection using PowerShell.

 Explore anomalous database activities upon detection of a suspicious event

-The email will provide information on the suspicious security event including the nature of the anomalous activities, database name, server name, application name, and the event time.
-In addition, the email will provide information on possible causes and recommended actions to investigate and mitigate the potential threat to the database.
+You receive an email notification upon detection of anomalous database activities.
+The email provides information on the suspicious security event including the nature of the anomalous activities, database name, server name, application name, and the event time.
+In addition, the email provides information on possible causes and recommended actions to investigate and mitigate the potential threat to the database.

 Explore threat detection alerts for your database in the Azure portal

 SQL Database Threat Detection integrates its alerts with Azure Security Center.
 A live SQL threat detection tiles within the database and SQL ATP blades in the Azure portal tracks the status of active threats.

 Click Threat detection alert to launch the Azure Security Center alerts page and get an overview of active SQL threats detected on the database or data warehouse.